 The EC Election will be accessible through MyAPNIC to provide a seamless voting experience using the BigPulse voting interface.
 Online voting will be available to eligible Member’s contacts at any time 24×7 during the online voting period and Members can use any Internet-enabled computer or device to vote online.

-APNIC Members can appoint their proxies to vote on their behalf online; APNIC will verify proxy voters at the AGM and provide instructions on how to vote online.
+APNIC Members can appoint their proxies to vote on their behalf online.

 The dates and times that govern the APNIC election process are measured backward from the close of voting on the election day.
 The election day is the day of the AGM at the APNIC conference where the election is being held.